JHenzi/robot-diary/README.md

 The service will:
 1. Run continuously in the background
-2. Make observations at configured intervals (default: every 6 hours)
+2. Make observations at randomized scheduled times (morning: 7:30-9:30 AM, evening: 4-6 PM weekdays / 6 PM-1 AM weekends)
 3. For each observation cycle:
-   - Capture a frame from the YouTube live stream
+   - Attempt to capture a frame from the YouTube live stream
+   - If image capture fails, automatically fall back to news-based observation using [Pulse API](https://pulse.henzi.org)
    - Load recent memory/history
+   - Fetch current weather data (if configured)
-   - Use `gpt-oss-20b` to generate a dynamic prompt based on recent history
+   - Use `gpt-oss-20b` to generate a dynamic prompt based on recent history, weather, and context
-   - Send image to `llama-4-maverick` for vision interpretation
+   - For image-based observations: Send image to `llama-4-maverick` for vision interpretation
+   - For news-based observations: Generate text-only entry reflecting on news headlines
    - Generate diary entry using the optimized prompt
-   - Create Hugo post in `hugo/content/posts/`
+   - Create Hugo post in `hugo/content/posts/` with cover image (for image-based posts)
    - Automatically build Hugo site
+   - Deploy site (if configured)
    - Update memory with the new observation

 ### Running as a System Service